 Regardless of your version of true happiness, living a happier, more satisfied life is within reach.
-A few tweaks to your regular habits can help you get there.
+A few tweaks to your regular habits like getting more sleep and exercise can help you get there.

 Habits matter.
 If you’ve ever tried breaking a bad habit, you know all too well how engrained they are.